-Low-density lipoprotein particles (LDL-P) are bi-products of fat transport that remain in circulation for an extended time.
+LDL-P are bi-products of fat transport that remain in circulation for an extended time.
 While in circulation, LDL-P can penetrate the artery wall and get stuck, forming a fatty plaque.
 These plaques can build over time and lead to blockages, resulting in heart attacks and strokes.
-The likelihood of an LDL-P getting trapped in the artery wall increases when more LDL-P are in the blood.
+The likelihood of an LDL-P getting trapped in the artery wall increases when more LDL-P is in the blood.

-This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don’t have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.
+This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early CVD, especially when you don’t have typical cardiac risk factors, such as high cholesterol, high LDL-C, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.

 Your health care practitioner may order LDL-P testing, along with other lipid tests, after you have made lifestyle changes and/or been treated with lipid-lowering medications to determine whether treatment is working.